How Do You Store Artwork

 Seal the boxes with tape, label them clearly, and mark them as fragile to handle them with care during storage.

-Movivan Removals and Storage can pack, move and store your artwork.
-Find out the costs today.
+Movivan Removals can protect and store your artwork.

 Types of Artwork and Their Specific Needs